gradio-app/gradio/guides/05_chatbots/02_chatinterface-examples.md

 ## Hugging Face `transformers`

 Of course, in many cases you want to run a chatbot locally.
-Here's the equivalent example using Together's RedPajama model, from Hugging Face (this requires you to have a GPU with CUDA).
+Here's the equivalent example using the SmolLM2-135M-Instruct model using the Hugging Face `transformers` library.

 $code_llm_hf_transformers